HuggingFace Scraper — Models, Datasets & Spaces avatar

 Is scraping the HuggingFace Hub legal?

-The HuggingFace public API at huggingface.co/api/ is unauthenticated and explicitly designed for programmatic access to public repo metadata.
-The HuggingFace Terms of Service permit accessing public data via the API.
-This Actor never bypasses authentication, never accesses gated content, and never submits content — it only reads public repository metadata.
-Always verify the current Terms of Service at huggingface.co/terms-of-service and your local jurisdiction's data-protection rules before using scraped data for commercial purposes.
+This Actor only reads publicly visible repository metadata via the documented public API.
+It never bypasses authentication, never accesses gated content, and never submits content.
+Always verify the current Terms of Service at huggingface.co/terms-of-service and your local data-protection rules before using scraped data commercially.

 💬 Your feedback